AhrenFullStop/Battle-2D-eath/docs/Technical Roadmap Tracker.md

 - [ ] Add minimal debug overlay toggles for AI + networking
   - Acceptance: One flag enables rendering of AI state and target info.

+(ignore) Notes:
+- If a few (2+) bots sit on a weapon, nobody gets it.
+The weapon is never picked up. we have to fix that, a winner should be determined.
+- refactor manifest to remove bushcount etc.
+- map editor doesn't load images from directory, instead from manifest. this is dumb
+- ensure weapons don't spawn on rocks
+- consider swapping out rocks and trees for png's (maybe some color tweaks allowed)
+- Spawn points suck. player is always spawning in same place, bots always from edge. needs to be smarter
+- left align the came over stats
+- add a slight bounce from rocks to make them easier to navigate around